us-irs/sat-rs/satrs-book/src/communication.md

 # Communication with sat-rs based software

 Communication is a huge topic for space systems.
-They are usually not (directly) connected to the internet and only have 1-2 communication links during nominal operation.
+Remote systems are usually not (directly) connected to the internet and only have 1-2 communication links during nominal operation.
 However, most of these systems have internet access during development cycle.
 There are various standards provided by CCSDS and ECSS which can be useful to determine how to communicate with the satellite and the primary On-Board Software.